JaiWillems/celest/docs/source/modules/encounter.rst

 The :class:`GroundPosition` class is used to represent a ground location that can be passed into window generation functionality to produce viable ground-satellite encounter opportunities.
-Currently, the :class:`GroundPosition` class is fairly preliminary but will be expanded in the future to accommodate more specific and complicated ellipsoid models based on the input geographical coordinates.
+Currently, the :class:`GroundPosition` class is somewhat preliminary but will be expanded in the future to accommodate more complicated ellipsoid models based on the input geographical coordinates.

 .. autoclass:: celest.encounter.GroundPosition
    :members: